Xqhare/Mawu/README.md

         - [JSON Usage](#json-usage)

 ## Using Mawu
-To use Mawu, simply add this repository to your `Cargo.toml` and follow the instructions in the documentation below.
+To use Mawu, simply add this repository to your `Cargo.toml` and follow the instructions below.
 ```toml
 [dependencies]
 mawu = { git = "https://github.com/Xqhare/mawu" }